keangchong/DataEngineerTakeHome/20240212_DataModeling.md

 # Data Modeling Explanation
 There are 3 major data modeling design patterns for data warehousing, they are Inmon, Kimball, and Data Vault.
-They each their advantages and disadvantages.
+They each have their advantages and disadvantages.
 For example, the Inmon data model is very useful for having a single source of truth for reporting purposes, but require extensive ETL resources to build and maintain their pipelines.
 This creates a centralized enterprise data warehouse.